Errahum/Craftstoria-Minecraft-TF2-custom-plugin-conversion-1.12.2/README.md

 The plugin is not user friendly and has been used with other plugins in my Minecraft server.
 I'll make a tutorial soon to use it.

-# Gameplay with other plugin:
+# Gameplay with other plugins:
 [![Alt text](https://i.imgur.com/0Vuxehw.png)](https://youtu.be/2lIhdZwuM_I)

 ------------------------------------------------------------------